Lighting fixtures from Stilnovo in Italy.

 Design made in Italy

 Stilnovo is an Italian lighting manufacturer, originally from Milan, and an official partner of TAGWERC.
-The TAGWERC Design STORE website carries a curated selection of lights from the original Stilnovo collection.
-All other lights from Stilnovo and spare parts are of course also available from TAGWERC on request or directly at Showroom.
+The TAGWERC Design STORE offers a curated selection of lights from the original Stilnovo collection online.
+All other Stilnovo lights and spare parts are also available from TAGWERC upon request or directly in the showroom.

-In 1946, on July 1 to be precise, Bruno Gatta founded Stilnovo in the heart of the Lombard metropolis of Milan.
-The very next year, Stilnovo takes part in the 8th Milan Triennale and launches a comprehensive communication campaign in the industry's biggest magazines.
+In 1946, on July 1st to be precise, Bruno Gatta founded Stilnovo in the heart of Milan, the Lombard metropolis.
+The very next year, Stilnovo participated in the 8th Milan Triennale and launched a comprehensive communications campaign in the industry's leading magazines right from the start.
 Two years later, in 1949, his brother Paolo joined Stilnovo.
-Paolo Gatta had just finished his studies and in September of the same year, the Gatta brothers founded Stilnovo SRL with a capital of 400,000 lire.
-This laid the foundations for a company history that rapidly took off and made the company known beyond Italy's borders as a reference point for modern lighting.
-In addition to the Triennale in Milan, Stilnovo took part in international exhibitions, such as an exhibition in the Norwegian capital Oslo in 1951.
+Paolo had just completed his studies, and in September of that year, the Gatta brothers founded Stilnovo SRL with a capital of 400,000 lire.
+This laid the foundation for a company history that rapidly gained momentum and established the company as a benchmark for modern lighting far beyond the borders of Italy.
+In addition to the Milan Triennale, Stilnovo participated in international exhibitions, such as the one in Oslo, Norway, in 1951.

 Collaboration with leading designers

-Stilnovo, from the Italian 'stil novo' - 'new style', has dedicated itself to the production of modern lighting solutions.
-The Stilnovo lighting collection is in tune with the times.
-At the same time, the Italian lighting manufacturer benefited from the 'boom economico', the era of the so-called economic miracle.
-In the 1950s and 1960s, Italy's connection to the world market was at stake.
-At Stilnovo, it was also the beginning of collaboration with the leading designers of the second half of the 20th century.
+Stilnovo, from the Italian "stil novo" – "new style" – is dedicated to the production of modern lighting solutions.
+The Stilnovo lighting collection perfectly captures the spirit of the times.
+At the same time, the Italian lighting manufacturer benefited from the "boom economico," the era of the so-called economic miracle.
+In Italy, the 1950s and 1960s were all about connecting Italy to the global market.
+For Stilnovo, this also marked the beginning of collaborations with leading designers of the second half of the 20th century.

 Stilnovo Design Timeline

-In 1957, the brothers Achille and Piergiacomo Castiglioni designed two pendant luminaires under the name Saliscendi for the new Chamber of Commerce in Milan, which were manufactured by Stilnovo.
-In 1965, Giovanni Luigi Gorgoni designed the Buonanotte luminaire, which was manufactured by Stilnovo in the newly opened factory in Linate.
-In 1969, Joe Colombo 's Bazooka luminaire family was nominated for the Compasso D'Oro.
-In the same year, Antonio Macchi Cassia designed the Gràvita luminaire for Stilnovo.
-At the beginning of the 1970s, things went from strength to strength and new classic luminaires were added every year: Topo, Minitopo and Triedro (all 1970) by Joe Colombo, Lampiatta by the design trio De Pas, D'Urbino and Lomazzi (1971) and Gae Aulenti and Livio Castiglioni designed the Trepiù luminaire system (1972).
-In 1977, it was Ettore Sottsass who, with the radical design of his Don and Valigia luminaires, would provide the impetus for the Memphis design group in the later 1980s.
-De Pas, D'Urbino and Lomazzi design the Fante lights, which can be easily aligned thanks to a reflector on the head of the luminaire that resembles a woman's hat.
-In 1981, Gae Aulenti and Piero Castiglioni designed the portable Minibox luminaire.
-Finally, the Luna lamp by Shigeaki Asahara from 1985 rounds off the classic portfolio at Stilnovo.
+In 1957, it was the brothers Achille and Piergiacomo Castiglioni, who designed the two pendant lights under the name Saliscendi for the new Chamber of Commerce in Milan, which were manufactured by Stilnovo.
+In 1965, Giovanni Luigi Gorgoni designed the Buonanotte lamp, which was already being manufactured by Stilnovo in their newly opened factory in Linate.
+In 1969, the Bazooka family of lamps was launched by Joe Colombo nominated for the Compasso d'Oro.
+In the same year, it was the lamp.
+Gràvita, designed by Antonio Macchi Cassia for Stilnovo.
+At the beginning of the 1970s, things moved quickly, with new lighting classics added every year: Topo, Minitopo and Triedro (all 1970) by Joe Colombo, Lampiatta from the design trio De Pas, D'Urbino and Lomazzi (1971) and Gae Aulenti and Livio Castiglioni designed the Trepiù lighting system (1972).
+It was released in 1977.
+Ettore Sottsass, who is known for the radical design of his lighting designs Don and Valigia, which in the later 1980s would give rise to the Memphis design group.
+De Pas, D'Urbino and Lomazzi designed the Fante Lamps that can be easily adjusted using a reflector on the lamp head, which resembles a woman's hat.
+The portable Minibox lamp, designed by Gae Aulenti and Piero Castiglioni, was created in 1981.
+Finally, the Luna lamp by Shigeaki Asahara, from 1985, completes Stilnovo's portfolio of classic designs.

 40 years of success

-For more than forty years, Stilnovo has been reaping success and occupying a leading position in the lighting scene.
-Stilnovo Design is represented in the world's leading design museums. lights Icons by Achille and Pier Giacomo Castiglioni, Livio Castiglioni, Piero Castiglioni, Gae Aulenti, Joe Colombo, Antonio Macchi Cassia, Ettore Sottsass Junior - to name but a few - contribute to Stilnovo achieving a cult status that is not lost when Stilnovo initially ceases production in the 1980s
+For over forty years, Stilnovo has enjoyed success and occupies a leading position in the lighting industry.
+Stilnovo designs are represented in leading design museums worldwide.
+Lighting icons from Achille and...
+Pier Giacomo Castiglioni, Livio Castiglioni, Piero Castiglioni, Gae Aulenti, Joe Colombo, Antonio Macchi Cassia, Ettore Sottsass Junior – to name just a few – contributed to Stilnovo achieving a cult status that did not diminish even when Stilnovo initially ceased production in the 1980s.

 Linea Light Group goes Stilnovo

-In 1988, this thread was initially broken when Stilnovo suddenly ceased production.
-In 2019, the Italian Linea Light Group discovered the Stilnovo brand and picked up on a design story that began at Stilnovo over 70 years ago.
-But not without incorporating Linea Light's outstanding expertise in the field of LED lighting into Stilnovo's production.
-In other words: the reissue of the important lights icons is realized true to the historical original concepts, but manufactured from modern materials, equipped with LED technology and in compliance with today's safety regulations.
-The design classics are joined by lights with a contemporary design.
+In 1988, this thread was initially broken when Stilnovo abruptly ceased production.
+In 2019, the Italian Linea Light Group rediscovered the Stilnovo brand and revived a design history that began at Stilnovo over 70 years ago.
+However, this revival was not without incorporating Linea Light's outstanding expertise in LED lighting into the Stilnovo production.
+In other words, the reissues of these iconic lighting designs are faithfully reproduced according to the original historical concepts, but manufactured using modern materials, equipped with LED technology, and in compliance with current safety regulations.
+Alongside these design classics, the collection also includes contemporary lighting fixtures.

 Stilnovo – back to the future

-Stilnovo is back and with it a unique variety of design classics conceived by the great designers of our time.
-The values and maxims of company founder Bruno Gatta have remained and have been adapted to new materials and technologies.
-Stilnovo is represented at TAGWERC Design STORE with some selected classic lamps of yesterday and tomorrow.
-As an official distribution partner of Stilnovo, TAGWERC offers you all original designs as well as original spare parts for lights from the Stilnovo collection.
-Discover the fascinating stories behind the Stilnovo lighting classics at TAGWERC and order Stilnovo from the comfort of your own home or experience unique Stilnovo design at Showroom at TAGWERC.
+Stilnovo is back, bringing with it a unique array of design classics conceived by the great designers of our time.
+The values and principles of the company's founder, Bruno Gatta, remain unchanged, adapted to new materials and technologies.
+Stilnovo is represented at the TAGWERC Design STORE with a selection of classic lighting designs, both past and present.
+As an official Stilnovo distributor, TAGWERC offers all original designs and genuine spare parts for lighting fixtures in the Stilnovo collection.
+Discover the fascinating stories behind the Stilnovo lighting classics at TAGWERC and order Stilnovo products conveniently from home, or experience the unique Stilnovo design firsthand in the TAGWERC showroom.

 The text is protected by copyright.